Willowlark/aurii/_aurii_world_guide/4-1-Wynne.md

 Pegasi are native to the island.
 They have heavy coats, like clydesdales.
 Wynne woman (traditionally, lightly built men are starting to be seen as well) can join the Pegasus Knight corp, a powerful subset of the Military.
 Well trained and organized, Wynne's Pegasus Knights are a sight to behold on the battlefield, diving bombing and rescuing injured troops all without touching down.
 Wynne occasionally trains Callorian candidates for Pegasus Knight, and more rarely citizens of other nations.
 The pegasi are a Wynne treasure which they are tenative to share.
 It is a great honor to receive Knight training as a non Wynnian.
 The corps see more work in search and rescue than they do war, but they train constantly, more so than any other group in Wynne.

-### Trade & Economy
+## Trade & Economy

 Wynne's primary exports are furs, plants that only grow in the cold weather and cold water fish.
 Other exports of the nation include Wynne made weaponry, cold weather equipment such as snow shoes and rarely, a pegasus, given to someone whose earned the favor of the nation.
 Wynne usual imports are fruits and other food that won't grow in their region, as well as worked materials from other regions such as armors and naval parts.
 Wynne does almost all trade via sea, given they're an island nation.

-### Foreign Relations
+## Foreign Relations

-* **Callora**: Callora was once the force that created the Alliance, and who brought Wynne into it.
+* **Callora**: Callora was once the force that created the League, and who brought Wynne into it.
 While Wynne hasn't forgetten this, Callora's allowance of Eraia in it's borders has put a strain on that respect.
 Wynne's leadership is torn on the recent foolish decisions made by Callora, and the legacy it once held.
 While channels remain open between the l

 * **Torshan**: